Find Grad Schools

 44% Percent Racial-Ethnic Minorities*

 Criminal Justice and Corrections runs middle of the road when it comes to popularity, ranking #30 out of all the graduate majors we track.
 In 2021, about 7,135 graduates completed their master’s degree in this field.
-The major attracts more women than men.
-About 59% of the recent graduates in this field are female.
+This major is dominated by women with about 59% of recent graduates being female.

 Racial-Ethnic Diversity